-If this is your first time dealing with auto accident-related litigation, you may not fully understand the timeline before you.
 Whether you’re the plaintiff or the defendant, you should know and understand the steps in this litigation process to ensure that it stays on course throughout.
 With that knowledge in mind, you should be able to tentatively estimate how long your current auto accident case will take to resolve.

 A Regular Car Accident Case Timeline

 As a first time car accident litigant, it can be challenging to understand the legal steps involved with filing a case and bringing it to trial.
 This simplified timeline should help you better understand these steps, as well as the amount of time that typically elapses between them.
 If your particular case takes longer than this prescribed timeline, be sure to bring up your concerns with your personal injury lawyer.

 Though not a formal step in the car accident litigation process, it is very common in personal injury cases for a settlement to be sought out before any legal suits are filed.
 In fact, in almost all cases, a litigant’s insurance company will likely offer a settlement package that covers some general costs associated with the accident.
 This settlement offer is usually a one-size-fits-all deal, so it doesn’t usually financially take into account any injuries related to the accident.